jonlpersson/ed-latimore/site/_drafts/should-i-shave-my-head-surprising-pros-and-cons.md

 That’s 2/3rds of men who will have to deal with a receding hairline, thinning crown, or disappearing temples before they’re officially considered middle age.

 Losing your hair may be natural, but that doesn’t mean it looks great.
-There isn’t a single man alive whose appearance improves when his hairline starts to run away from his forehead or the top of his head starts to reflect light, and he needs to use sunscreen on it.
+There isn’t a single man alive whose appearance improves when his hairline starts to run away from his forehead or the top of his head starts to reflect light.

 As a result, several solutions have sprung up to help men combat the ugliness of shrinking hair follicles.
 Of all the options available, the cheapest one—by far— is shaving your head.
 However, you may not have to if you dread shaving your head.